Darginec05/Yoopta-Editor/README.md

 - Easy setup
 - Default list of powerful plugins
-- Many typical solved problems in UX behavior.
+- Many typical solved problems in UX behaviour.
 - Media plugins on steroids with optimization and lazy loadings
 - Code plugin on steroids with themes and languages
 - Each plugin can be easily customized and extensible
 - Drag and drop, nested dnd is supported also
-- Selection box for manipulating with multiple blocks at once
+- Selection box for manipulating multiple blocks at once
 - You can create your own plugin
 - A list of useful tools (ActionMenu, Toolbar etc.) for the convenience of working with the editor
 - Automatic lazy loading for media components (eg. embeds)